 Start with Sun Safety

 I found Blue Lizard® sunscreen at Walmart, and now I need to go back and stock up for all my sunscreen stashes (diaper bag, purse, pool bag, laundry room, etc).
 Keeping sunscreen easily accessible makes remembering to apply it SO much easier!
-And right now, there’s a great iBotta offer – earn $3.00 with your purchase of a 5oz bottle of Blue Lizard® Baby!
+And right now, there’s a great iBotta offer – join iBotta and earn $4.00 when you purchase a 5oz bottle of Blue Lizard® Baby!